ATLTVHEAD/Atltvhead-Gesture-Recognition-Bracer/README.md

 ## The following conclusions and findings are found in Jypter_Scripts/Data_Exploration.ipynb file:

 - The first exploration task I conducted was to use seaborn's pair plot to plot all variables against one another for each different type of gesture.
 I was looking to see if there was any noticeable outright linear or logistic relationships between variables.
-None popped out to me.
+For the fist pump data there seem to be some possible linear effects between the Y and Z axis, but not enough to make me feel confident in them.
 ![Fist Pump Pairplot](/Jypter_Scripts/images/fist_pump_pairplot.png)

 - Looking at the descriptions, I noticed that each gesture sampling had a different number of points, and are not consistent between samples of the same gesture.